 Once referred to as "Inner Harbor East," this relatively new neighborhood is located right along the waterfront.
 It's the perfect spot for anyone who likes to be in the thick of things.

 Harbor East has tons of recreation, shopping and dining options (including some of the best doughnuts you'll ever have from the Gypsy Queen Cafe food truck on Central Avenue).
 The neighborhood is also known for its bustling nightlife, and is a popular area for young professionals to spend time.

 Another waterfront town, Canton is just east of Harbor East and Fell's Point.
 Its brick row houses and community vibe make it seem like a residential suburb in the midst of a big city.

 Canton Square is definitely the hub of this neighborhood, with plenty of small shops, restaurants, and cafes, many of which have been around for years.
 Canton Square is walkable and picturesque.
 On warm spring and summer days, you can walk near the water at Canton Waterfront Park, just a few blocks down Linwood Avenue.

 Otterbein is a relatively small and quiet neighborhood, but it's the ideal spot to enjoy some of Baltimore's top attractions.

 Adjacent to many of the busiest neighborhoods in the city (including Federal Hill and Inner Harbor), Otterbein is a short distance from museums, restaurants, and shopping, while still retaining a somewhat quaint and residential vibe.

 Like most other waterfront communities in Baltimore, Fell's Point has been around for centuries, which means it has plenty of Old-World charm (like cobblestone streets and 18th-century storefronts) mixed in with its new-age amenities.

 This central neighborhood is located between Inner Harbor and Canton, and it's another hub of great shopping and delicious food, whether you're in the mood for fine dining or a hole-in-the-wall pub.

-Think of Federal Hill like Fell's Point's older and more sophisticated brother.
+Think of Federal Hill as Fell's Point's older and more sophisticated brother.
 It has all of the historic charm and recreation opportunities, but it's just a bit more expensive to live in the area.